shyrodgau/imbraw2dng/README.md

  -np - Do not add preview thumbnail to DNG
  -owb - Use old style constant white balance
  -ndcp - Do not include new DNG Color profile
- -cr 'copyright...' - add copyright to DNG
+ -cr "copyright..." - add copyright to DNG
+ -at "author..." - add author/creator to DNG
- -fla, -flx - add multiple images to fake long exposure, flx scales down -R - get RAW from ImB connected via Wifi or from given directories -J - get JPEG from ImB connected via Wifi or from given directories -O - get non-RAW/non-JPEG from ImB connected via Wifi or from given directories -n yyyy_mm_dd-hh_mm_ss (or prefix of any length) - select only newer than this timestamp from ImB or from given directories
+ -fla, -flx - add multiple images to fake long exposure, flx scales down -R - convert RAW from ImB connected via Wifi or from given directories -J - get JPEG from ImB connected via Wifi or from given directories -O - get non-RAW/non-JPEG from ImB connected via Wifi or from given directories -da correcttimestamp=cameratimestamp - time stamp correction (format yyyy_mm_dd-hh_mm_ss) -n yyyy_mm_dd-hh_mm_ss (or prefix of any length) - select only newer than this timestamp from ImB or from given directories
  -----
  -- - treat rest of parameters as local files or dirs